fenollp/fenollp.github.io/_posts/2021-03-13-docker-host-buildkit.md

 ## `DOCKER_HOST`

-Let's keep the MindBlowers comming.
+Let's keep the MindBlowers coming.

 `DOCKER_HOST=ssh://othermachine docker ps` lists containers on `othermachine`.
 (Say you have defined a host `othermachine` in your `~/.ssh/ssh-config`).